 Individuals who opt for an Orlando direct cremation also have a multitude of options for the final disposition of the remains.
 Whether you opt for your ashes to be scattered in a favorite location, buried at sea, or pressed into wearable keepsakes for your loved ones, your final disposition will be unique.

-One of the most interesting options for final disposition is having your remains interred in the Memorial Reef, created and maintained by the Neptune Society.
+One of the most interesting options for final disposition is having your remains interred in the Neptune Memorial Reef, created by the Neptune Society.
 Located off of Key Biscayne in South Florida, this unique final resting place provides a dignified location for your cremated remains and has helped to re-energize the local reef habitat, providing an area of increased biodiversity.

 Green Cremation Alternatives

 Central Floridians have embraced cremation at a faster rate than many other regions of the country.
 This increasing trend is driven by each of the reasons discussed above.
-For more information on your Orlando direct cremation, fill out and submit the form on this page to discuss each of your available options with a qualified and compassionate Neptune Society representative.
+For more information on Orlando direct cremation, fill out and submit the form on this page to discuss each of your available options with a qualified and compassionate Neptune Society representative.